Brand Names: US

 Apo-Clozapine; Clozaril; Gen-Clozapine

 - This drug may lower the ability of your bone marrow to make white blood cells.
 This can lead to very bad and sometimes deadly infections.
-Because of this, use this drug only if your health problem has not been helped by other drugs or if you have planned to harm yourself in the past and have a chance of doing it again.
-You will need to have your blood work checked before treatment, during treatment, and for at least 4 weeks after treatment is stopped.
+Use this drug only if your health problem has not been helped by other drugs or if you have planned to harm yourself in the past and have a chance of doing it again.
+You will need to have your blood work checked before, during, and for at least 4 weeks after treatment is stopped.
 Do what the doctor tells you about blood tests while taking this drug.

 - You may only get this drug through a special program.
 Talk with your doctor.